-7.6.1.
-PRESENTATION OF FINANCIAL INFORMATION
+7.6.1 Presentation of Financial Information

-This Registration Document incorporates by reference our audited consolidated financial statements as at and for the years ended December 31, 2018 and 2019 as contained within our annual reports for the years ended December 31, 2018 and 2019.
+This Registration Document incorporates by reference our audited consolidated financial statements for the years ended December 31, 2020, 2019 and 2018 as contained within our annual reports for the years ended December 31, 2020, 2019 and 2018.
 Such financial information was prepared in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board, and as adopted by the European Union, or IFRS.
-See chapter 11 "Information incorporated by reference" of this Registration Document for a comprehensive list of documents incorporated by reference in this Registration Document.
+See chapter 7 "Information Incorporated by Reference" on page 244 for a comprehensive list of documents incorporated by reference in this Registration Document.